zhenjiao/openlocTest/loc/fr/articles/application-insights/app-insights-web-monitor-performance.md

 ![Click a graph to choose metrics](./media/app-insights-web-monitor-performance/appinsights-61perfchoices.png)

-> [AZURE.
-REMARQUE] **Uncheck all the metrics** to see the full selection that is available.
+> [AZURE.NOTE] **Uncheck all the metrics** to see the full selection that is available.
 The metrics fall into groups; when any member of a group is selected, only the other members of that group appear.

 ## <a name="metrics"></a>What does it all mean?
 Performance tiles and reports